alexfierascu/know-your-capitals/README.md

 # European Capitals Quiz

 A trivia game testing your knowledge of European capital cities.
-Built as a Progressive Web App (PWA) with offline support.
+Built as a Progressive Web App (PWA) with offline support and multi-language support.

 ## Features